henrytwo/CSC207-Final-Project/phase2/readme.txt

     The column delimiter is a comma.
 Note: whitespace before and after commas will be treated as literals. (i.e. not stripped) The system will check this list and automatically register users that haven't already been registered on startup.

+    Here's an account with god-mode permissions:
+    Username: god
+    Password: god